-Few LGBT people will forget the events of a year ago, on 12th June 2016 when an armed gunman carried out the
+Few LGBT people will forget the events of 12th June 2016 when an armed gunman carried out the

 worst mass shooting in recent US history, at The Pulse nightclub in Orlando.
 49 people lost their lives and a further 53 others

 were wounded in a late night hate crime terrorist attack.
-The site is to become a permanent memorial and museum to commemorate
+Orlando city council unanimously approved a permanent memorial and museum to commemorate

 both the survivors and lives lost, funded by the onePULSE foundation, a non-profit organisation set up by the owner of the club.